 Have you ever noticed that God does not give up easily?
 Following is a great example.
-We read in the beginning pages of the book of Genesis (Genesis 1:1):
+We read in the beginning pages of the book of Genesis (Genesis 1:1-2):

 God created beauty.
 After beauty was destroyed, God cleaned up a big mess and brought back beauty.

-God created mankind to be caretakers of planet Earth.
-We didn’t come as a single edition, but were created male and female.
+God raised new life out of dead ashes, and life exploded into an endless array of species.
+Mankind was among the last of the new species God created when He restored planet Earth.
+We did not come as a single edition, but were created male and female.
 Made in God’s image, we work as a team, not unlike the Trinity who also operates as a team.

 If you happen to look at a dead situation right now wondering what good can come out of it, look up to God.
-Remember: He revived the universe.
-He can revive you!
+Remember: He revived the universe; He can revive you.